Namibia Wildlife Sanctuary

 - Sandboarding

-Research site 2: Conflict Animal Research
+Research site 2: Conflict Animal Research, Omaruru

 Volunteers are involved with ongoing research efforts and the management of the native and reintroduced animals within the reserve.